-The approach and treatment of impairment allowance of different types of assets are elaborated in the Group's impairment allowance policy.
+The approach and treatment of impairment allowances of different types of assets are elaborated in the Group's accounting policy on impairment allowances (Note 2(o) of the Group's consolidated financial statements).

 Rescheduled loans and advances are those loans and advances which have been restructured or renegotiated because of deterioration in the financial position of the borrower, or of the inability of the borrower to meet the original repayment schedule and for which the revised repayment terms are non-commercial to the Group.